MeowTonynoh/MeowNovowareFucker/README.md

 ### Behavior without Admin

 If run without administrative privileges:
-- Yellow warning is shown with option to continue
+- A warning is shown with the option to continue anyway (`Y/N`)
-- **Running as administrator is strongly recommended**
+- **Running as administrator is strongly recommended** — without it, memory reads for certain processes may silently fail

 ---